telegram-mini-apps-dev/analytics/README.md

 ### ⚠️ **Disclaimer**

-> The library does not collect or store any private user data.
-It tracks app launches, TON Connect interactions, and GDPR-compliant events in an anonymous format.
+> The library tracks app launches and TON Connect interactions.
 This data is used solely for to rank applications in the catalog based on their performance and Streaks.

 ## 🖥️ Environment Support